bbrzycki/jort/docs/source/scripts.rst

 to send program output as an e-mail attachment.

-Of course, to send e-mails from your account, you will need to enter login credentials with the command line tool :code:`jort -i`.
+Of course, to send e-mails from your account, you will need to enter login credentials with the command line tool :code:`jort config`.
 For e-mail, :code:`jort` needs the SMTP server (for Gmail this is `smtp.gmail.com`), your e-mail, and either a password or app password.
 At the moment, you can only send notification e-mails to yourself, from your own account.